ExCinere is a refined collection of volcanic ash-glazed tiles developed in collaboration with nature-led architectural products producer Dzek and

 The ExCinere project was conceived as a means to further explore the application of this most fascinating material.
 Formafantasma were compelled by the idea of nature acting like a miner, expelling minerals and valuable materials without human intervention.

 Although Volcanic ash and basalt rock may appear inert, their high metal oxide content makes them complex and unpredictable to work with.
 Three years of exploding, imploding, cracking and caving were endured before ExCinere’s careful balance of porcelain body, ash glazes, firing temperature and method was achieved.

 ExCinere is a new take on a long tradition of ingenious applications of volcanic matter in architecture.
-From the Bronze age Jardines of Pantelleria; strong protective walls built around delicate fruit trees in raw volcanic rock, to Roman concrete; a material including pulverised lava rock added for durability, to César Manrique’s evocative Lanzarote architecture of the 1960s which so seamlessly and sympathetically integrates into its surrounding volcanic landscape.
+From the Bronze age Jardines of Pantelleria site. a strong protective wall built around delicate fruit trees in raw volcanic rock, to Roman concrete; a material of pulverised lava rock added for durability, to César Manrique’s evocative Lanzarote architecture of the 1960s which so seamlessly and sympathetically integrates into the surrounding volcanic landscape.

 The tiles are available in two sizes and four volcanic glazes that range in tone from light caramel to dark chocolate.
 ExCinere serves as a tool to create custom patterns or monochromatics that provide natural texture and depth to everyday living and working spaces.

 The name ExCinere is a play on the Latin ex cinere, which means ‘from ash’.

 The volcanic-ash glazes are created by mixing varying quantities, particle sizes and densities of volcanic matter.
 They are applied through a spray application onto a fully vitrified gris porcelain body suitable for both indoor and outdoor use.

 Information submitted by the maker and edited by the Future Materials Bank.